Book a Consultation

 Optimal Vision Logo

-Open six days a week - book a consultation with a specialist now
+Open six days a week - book a consultation with a specialist now - No Hidden Charges, No Pressure, Affordable

-Central Serous Chorioretinopathy (CSC)
+Central Serous Chorioretinopathy (CSCR)

-Central serous chorioretinopathy (CSC) or (CSCR)occurs when fluid accumulates below the layers of retina, resulting in distorted vision.
+Central Serous Chorioretinopathy (CSC) or (CSCR) occurs when fluid accumulates below the layers of retina, resulting in distorted vision.
 This fluid often leaks from a tissue layer beneath the retina, known as the choroid.
-The cell layer separating the choroid from the retina is called retinal pigment epithelium or RPE.

-Suppose the retinal pigment epithelium works like a pump which remove the fluid from retina layers and if doesn’t function properly, in that case, fluid will accumulate below the retina layers, leading to visual distortion and small detachment.
-CSR usually occurs in one eye, but some people have the condition in both eyes.
+In a healthy eye the retinal pigment epithelium works like a pump which remove the fluid from retina layers.
+If doesn’t function properly fluid will accumulate below the retina layers, leading to visual distortion and a small detachment.

-The symptoms of CSC may include:
+The symptoms of CSCR may include:

 Other common risk factors for this condition include: